Bayesian Causal Synthesis for Meta-Inference on Heterogeneous Treatment Effects: Simulation Study

-We first investigate the performance of BCS, together with existing methods, to estimate the HTE.
-For simplicity, we consider randomized treatment assignments, where the propensity score is $1/2$ for all the subjects.
-Let $X=(X_1,\ldots,X_p)$ be a $p$-dimensional covariate, where the fourth is a dichotomous variable, the fifth is an unordered categorical taking three levels (denoted 1, 2, 3), and the other variables are continuously drawn from standard normal distributions.
-The data generating process is
+Let $X=(X_1,\ldots,X_p)$ be a $p$-dimensional (observed) covariate, where the fourth is a dichotomous variable, the fifth is an unordered categorical taking three levels (denoted 1, 2, 3), and the other variables are continuously drawn from standard normal distributions.
+Further, let $W_1$ and $W_2$ be unobserved variables drawn from standard normal distributions.
+The data generating process \citep[modified from][]{hahn2020bayesian} is

-where $T\sim {\rm Ber}(0.5)$ is the treatment assignment and we set $\sigma^2=1$.
-For the prognostic term $\mu(X)$ and treatment effect $\tau(X)$, we consider the following scenarios:
+where $T\sim {\rm Ber}(0.5W_1)$ is the treatment assignment and we set $\sigma^2=1$.
+For the prognostic term $\mu(X,W)$ and treatment effect $\tau(X,W)$, we consider the following scenarios:

 and we adopt four scenarios consisting of all the possible combinations.
+Note that we treat $W$ as ``randomized assignment" since we cannot observe $W_1$.

-We generate $n=300$ samples from the data generating process and estimate the form of $\tau(X)$ to evaluate the treatment effects of the observed samples.
-To estimate $\tau(X)$, we consider seven methods: \begin{itemize} \item[-] Bayesian causal forest \citep[BCF:][]{hahn2020bayesian}: Using R package \texttt{bcf}, apply the Bayesian causal forest to the observed data and generate 1500 posterior samples of each $\tau(X_i)$, after discarding the first 500 samples.
+To estimate $\tau(X, W)$ without $W$, we consider the following methods: \begin{itemize} \item[-] {\bf Bayesian causal forest} \citep[BCF:][]{hahn2020bayesian}: Using R package (\url{https://github.com/socket778/XBCF}), apply the Bayesian causal forest to the observed data and generate 1500 posterior samples of each $\tau(X_i)$, after discarding the first 500 samples.

-\item[-] Linear model (LM): Fitting a simple linear regression model, $Y=X^\top \beta_1+TX^\top \beta_2+\ep$, and estimating $\tau(X)$ by $X^\top \hat{\beta}_2$.
+\item[-] {\bf Linear model} (LM): Fitting a simple linear regression model, $Y=X^\top \beta_1+ZX^\top \beta_2+\ep$, and estimating $\tau(X)$ by $X^\top \hat{\beta}_2$.
 Standard errors of the estimator are also computed.

-\item[-] Additive models (AM): Fitting an additive model, $Y=f_1(X)+Tf_2(X)+\ep$, and estimating $\tau(X)$ by $\hat{f}_2(X)$.
+\item[-] {\bf Additive models} (AM): Fitting an additive model, $Y=f_1(X)+Zf_2(X)+\ep$, and estimating $\tau(X)$ by $\hat{f}_2(X)$.
 A crude approximation of the standard error of $\hat{f}_2(X)$ is computed by weighted bootstrap with 200 replications.

-\item[-] X-learner \citep[XL:][]{kunzel2019metalearners}: Using R package (\url{https://github.com/xnie/rlearner}), apply X-learner with gradient boosting trees to the observed data to obtain point estimates of $\tau(X_i)$.
+\item[-] {\bf X-learner} \citep[XL:][]{kunzel2019metalearners}: Using R package (\url{https://github.com/xnie/rlearner}), apply X-learner with gradient boosting trees to the observed data to obtain point estimates of $\tau(X_i)$.

-\item[-] R-learner \citep[RL:][]{nie2021quasi}: Using the same R package as X-learner, apply R-learner with gradient boosting trees to the observed data to obtain point estimates of $\tau(X_i)$.
+\item[-] {\bf R-learner} \citep[RL:][]{nie2021quasi}: Using the same R package as X-learner, apply R-learner with gradient boosting trees to the observed data to obtain point estimates of $\tau(X_i)$.

-\item[-] Causal forest \citep[CF:][]{wager2018estimation}: Using R package \texttt{grf}, apply the causal forest to the observed data and compute estimates and standard errors of $\tau(X)$ of the test data.
+\item[-] {\bf Causal forest} \citep[CF:][]{wager2018estimation}: Using R package \texttt{grf}, apply the causal forest to the observed data and compute estimates and standard errors of $\tau(X_i)$ of the test data.